bikefittr.com

 Properly aligned cleats allow faster clip-in during flying mounts:

-• Float should be adequate but not excessive
+• Float should be adequate (4-6 degrees) but not excessive — too much float and your foot searches for position

 Distance-Specific Considerations

-In sprint triathlons, transition times represent a larger percentage of total race time:
+In sprint triathlons, transition times represent a larger percentage of total race time.
+A 60-minute sprint race with 5 minutes of transitions means transitions are over 8% of your race.

 Balance between aero position and run freshness becomes critical: